vrherold/Scampi/Readme.md

 ## **Examples:**

-The jupyternotebooks (Cartesian_Scampi, NonCartesianScampi) with the included MR-sample data demonstrates the reconstruction of undersampled multicoil data.
+The jupyternotebooks (Cartesian_Scampi, NonCartesian_Scampi) with the included MR-sample data demonstrates the reconstruction of undersampled multicoil data.

     $ cd ..
     $ jupyter-notebook Cartesian_Scampi.ipynb